Eleanor Flexner: Family

-Flexner was the younger of two highly intelligent daughters of well-known parents.
-Her mother, Anne Crawford Flexner (1874-1955), a successful playwright and children's author, organized professional playwrights into an association that later became the Dramatists Guild of the Author's League of America.
+Flexner was the younger of two daughters of well-known parents.
+Her mother, Anne Crawford Flexner (1874–1955), a successful playwright and children's author, organized professional playwrights into an association that later became the Dramatists Guild of the Author's League of America.

-Eleanor's father, Abraham Flexner (1866-1959), was a leader in several fields including, with his brother Simon Flexner at the Rockefeller Institute, the reform of early 20th-century medical education and medical research in the United States and Canada.
+Eleanor's father, Abraham Flexner (1866–1959), with his brother Simon Flexner at the Rockefeller Institute, worked on the reform of early 20th-century medical education and medical research in the United States and Canada.
 Abraham founded and served as first director of the Institute for Advanced Study in Princeton, New Jersey.
-His ideas for the structure and purpose of the institute so appealed to theoretical physicist Albert Einstein that Einstein chose it over competing university appointments when he emigrated from Germany to the United States in 1933.

 Eleanor's sister, Jean Flexner, became one of the first employees of the Division of Labor Standards in Washington, DC.

 Encouragement and financial assistance from her parents carried Flexner through the Great Depression and gave her the means to experiment as a playwright and social organizer.
 Her mother at her death left Eleanor a lifetime income.
 Both Anne and Abraham Flexner were feminists who supported passage of the Nineteenth Amendment to the United States Constitution and both marched in the 1915 New York woman suffrage parade.